scodec/scodec/README.md

 This project is licensed under a [3-clause BSD license](LICENSE).

-The [scodec mailing list](https://groups.google.com/forum/#!forum/scodec) contains release announcements and is generally a good place to go for help.
+The [Typelevel mailing list](https://groups.google.com/forum/#!forum/typelevel) contains release announcements and is generally a good place to go for help.
 Also consider using the [scodec tag on StackOverflow](http://stackoverflow.com/questions/tagged/scodec).

 People are expected to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) when discussing scodec on the Github page, IRC channel, mailing list,